Intro to Shortcuts on iPhone and iPad

 The Shortcuts app

 In addition to running the simple shortcuts suggested by Siri, you can use the Shortcuts app to add ready-made or custom shortcuts to your devices.
 The app lets you combine multiple steps across multiple apps to create powerful task automations.

 What’s an action?

 An action is the building block of a shortcut.
 Each shortcut comprises a series of actions and each action is a single step that performs a particular function.
-For example, a shortcut that shares an animated GIF might contain three consecutive actions: Get Latest Photos grabs the latest photos you took on your device, Make GIF uses those photos to build an animated GIF, and Send Message automatically sends the GIF to your recipients.
+For example, a shortcut that shares an animated GIF might contain three consecutive actions: Get Latest Photos, grabs the latest photos that you took on your device, Make GIF, uses those photos to build an animated GIF and Send Message, automatically sends the GIF to your recipients.

 Actions represent the best features of the apps on your Apple devices, broken out into smaller parts.
 With hundreds of actions, there are a variety of individual steps you can chain together to build shortcuts.

 Where are shortcuts stored?

 In the Shortcuts app, shortcuts are organised in collections in the Shortcuts screen (iOS) and Shortcuts sidebar (iPadOS):

 All Shortcuts: Contains all your shortcuts and shortcuts available in apps.

 My Shortcuts: Contains all of your shortcuts.